Spontaneous CP violation from vacuum alignment in $S_4$ models of leptons: An effective model

 \subsection{Vacuum alignment}

 The general driving superpotential invariant under the symmetry of the model is

 where $(\ldots)_{\mathbf{r}}$ denotes the contraction of the $S_4$ indices to the representation $\mathbf{r}$.
 If we require the theory to be invariant under the generalised CP transformation defined above, then all the couplings $g_i$, $f_i$ and $h_i$ are real parameters.
+The dots in Eq.~\eqref{eq:alignment_effective} stand for higher dimensional operators which are invariant under the flavour symmetry $S_4\times Z_3\times Z_4$ and linear in the driving fields.
+Due to the constraint of the auxiliary $Z_3$ and $Z_4$ symmetry, the subleading corrections can be obtained by inserting additional flavon fields $\Phi^{~3}_{\nu}$ in all possible ways into the above LO terms, where $\Phi_{\nu}=\left\{\varphi_{S}, \xi, \phi\right\}$ denotes a flavon of the neutrino sector.
+Therefore the subleading contributions are suppressed by $\langle\Phi_{\nu} \rangle^3/\Lambda^3$ with respect to $w_d$, and can be neglected.
 In the SUSY limit, the vacuum configuration is determined by the vanishing of the derivative of the driving superpotential $w_d$ with respect to each component of the driving fields.
 The vacuum in the charged lepton sector is determined by

 This set of equations admits two solutions, the first one is given by

 and the second solution reads

 Here, we choose the second solution.\footnote{Notice that the first solution can be eliminated by adding another driving field with the same flavour numbers as $\zeta^0$~\cite{Antusch:2011sx}.} The phase of $v_{\eta}$ can be absorbed into the lepton fields, therefore we can take $v_{\eta}$ to be real, then the VEV $v_T$ is real as well.
 The equations determining the vacuum alignment in the neutrino sector are